UsayBoris/bot/README.md

 - [ ] Profile perks (mining and other)
 - [ ] Maybe work on a minigame

-- [ ] Check requests
-- [ ] Make a suggestions command, that saves requests for bot functions
+- [x] Make a suggestions command, that saves requests for bot functions

 &nbsp;